AtulPatidar1709/CLI-Quiz-App/README.md

-# CLI-Quiz-App
-A CLI quiz application named "How well do you know me? " was created to play a simple quiz about me.
-You can try the quiz on clicking the below link

-# Project1-CLI

-A CLI quiz application named "How well do you know me? " created to play a simple quiz about me.

-# Technologies used

-Nodejs

-# Features
+Project: Fandom quiz.
+CLI State Capital Quiz App
+NeoG Task 2

+Sub-tasks:

+Make a quiz on anything you're passionate about, similar to markOne.
-Take the user's name as input
+Take Username as input.
-Welcomed the user with welcome message
-10 simple questions to be answered by the user Displayed the user's current score
-Displaying the final score of user

-# Leaderboard showing highest scored users with score
+Have at least 5 questions.

-# If final score of user is greater updating the leaderboard and greet the user by displaying a message
+Display the final score to the user